NVIDIA/NeMo/docs/source/checkpoints/dist_ckpt.rst

 For a given backend and version, the composition of every saving and loading strategy **must be functionally equivalent**.
 Strategies are the main way to introduce optimizations to the saving and loading algorithm without altering the checkpoint format.

-Example: the following two functions are functionally equivalent
+In the following example, the two functions are equivalent:

 .. code-block:: python
     from megatron.core import dist_checkpointing